The spirit’s virtues are the highest values of the human soul. When we learn how to open these gifts, we can transform our lives.

 Each personality type has several default components.
-The basic personality test will determine our main default personality type.
-This is the first step when you begin working with the Enneagram of Personality.
+This system uses a questionnaire to determine our default personality and instinctual types.
+Finding your default settings is the first step when you begin working with the Enneagram of Personality.

 Next, we learn about the thought triggers which send us on a path of integration or disintegration.
 We can traverse in either direction rather quickly.
-So, inner work investigates both directions.
-This enhances our inner observational ability.
+So, inner work investigates both directions while enhancing our inner observational ability.

-Our personality’s basic elements are our default personality type plus the two types at the integration and disintegration points.
-The first doorway to the “virtues of the spirit” can be found in the direction of integration.
+Our personality’s essential elements are our default personality type plus the two types at the integration and disintegration points.
+The first doorway to the “virtues of the spirit” is the point in the direction of integration.

 We should not discount the point of disintegration.
-The point of disintegration is also a second doorway.
+The “point of disintegration” is a second doorway to the spirit’s virtues.
 We can gain entrance to this higher value once we fully open the door in the direction of integration.
 Then the higher values of our default personality type are also available.
 Therefore, the basic triad becomes a corridor between all three points.

 One of the easiest ways to understand how our personality types relate to one another is by a graphical representation of the Enneagram.
 Below is the Enneagram show direction of integration for the nine types.

-This chart shows how to type one integrates by moving to type seven, and type one’s direction of disintegration is toward type four.
+This chart shows how “type one” integrates by moving to “type seven,” and type one’s direction of disintegration is toward type four.

 Personality as a Doorways

-The movement between the two easiest pathways provides the initial doorways to the “virtues of the spirit” This is one way to describe the relationship.
+The movement between integration and disintegration pathways provides the initial doorways to the “virtues of the spirit” This is one way to describe the relationship.
 It’s not the only way.

 Type One — The Reformer

 If this is your default personality type, Serenity is the “virtue of the spirit” that the most readily available.
 The Reformer, type one, has a passion for order.
 Because the world is not orderly but sometimes chaotic, serenity grounds this type.
-This enables type one to move more freely toward seven, embrace Appreciation for what they are, what they have, and the freedom to move to type four to the balance of Thankfulness.
+It enables the “type one” to move more freely toward “type seven.”
+They learn to embrace Appreciation for what they are, what they have, and the freedom to move to type four to the balance of Thankfulness.